MeetGandhi/Reconstruction-of-Trajectory-recorded-with-Missing-Markers/README.md

 ### Temporal Convolutional Neural Network + Wasserstein GAN

-To leverage the quickly trained WGAN features with TCN which had a hard time training, an ensemble network was trained which had a starting validation RMSE error of ~ 117 and eventually a test RMSE error was ~24 after the training ended.
-As a result CN seems to have increased WGAN's test RMSE error.
+To leverage the quickly trained WGAN features with TCN which had a hard time training, an ensemble network was trained showing a starting validation RMSE error of ~ 117 and eventually a test RMSE error of ~24 after the training ended.
+As a result TCN seems to have increased WGAN's test RMSE error.

 # Customization